-Becoming a mother is a beautiful thing, but not everyone feels beautiful when they see their new physique.
-Pregnancy and childbirth can significantly alter a woman’s body, resulting in loss of breast volume, stretched skin, weakened abdominal muscles and stubborn fat around the stomach and other areas.
-A mommy makeover is a highly customizable package of procedures that can sculpt a smoother, slimmer, tighter and more youthful figure and restore your confidence in your post-baby body.
+Becoming a mother is a beautiful thing, but not everyone feels beautiful when they see the physical toll pregnancy and childbirth can take on their bodies.
+Lost breast volume, stretched skin, weakened abdominal muscles and stubborn fat around the stomach and other areas are all common.
+Mommy makeover surgery combining a tummy tuck with breast lift and augmentation in Westchester, Long Island, and NYC can sculpt a smoother, slimmer, tighter and more youthful figure and restore your confidence in your post-baby body.

-Because Dr. Newman personalizes each mommy makeover according to the patient’s needs, the recovery period after the procedure also looks different from person to person.
+Because Dr. Newman personalizes each mommy makeover according to the patient’s needs, the recovery period differs from person to person.
 Your recovery time will increase or decrease depending on the combination and extent of the treatments selected as a part of your mommy makeover.
 As you make plans for your procedure, consider whether your schedule allows for sufficient recovery time.
-A full mommy makeover that combines multiple procedures will have a significant recovery period.
+A full mommy makeover that combines multiple procedures will require several weeks of recovery.
 While not all of it will require you to remain in bed or at home, you will have restrictions on the activities you can perform in the weeks and months following surgery.
 It is crucial to pick a surgery date that accounts for the needs of both your professional and personal life.

 Thoughtful planning goes a long way toward making your mommy makeover a calm and comfortable experience.